polina-c/gemini-cli-tmp/packages/ffui/README.md

 ## Start

-In VS Code, open [gemini-cli][https://github.com/google-gemini/gemini-cli] and:
+In VS Code, open [this fork of gemini-cli](https://github.com/polina-c/gemini-cli/tree/for-ff) and:

 1. Compile code: